 What do recognised UK dentists say about tongue scraping?

-Practitioners affiliated with the British Dental Association view it as a low-risk adjunct that boosts patient outcomes when technique is correct.
+Practitioners affiliated with the British Dental Association view it as a low-risk adjunct that boosts patient outcomes when the technique is correct.

 Can scraping damage taste buds or the tongue’s surface?

-Excessive force poses theoretical risk, but light pressure along the natural grain preserves tissue integrity.
+Excessive force poses a theoretical risk, but light pressure along the natural grain preserves tissue integrity.
 Most users report only mild transient sensitivity.

 Is scraping or brushing the tongue better for safety and results?